Using Dataproc (Spark) and Hail on Verily Workbench

 To delete your clusters after an idle period, check the following box and select the time period.
 By default, this box is not checked.

-Currently, “autopause” is not supported, though you can STOP and then later restart the clusters (see below for more detail).
+Currently, “autopause” is not supported, though you can STOP and then later restart the clusters (see below for more details).
 Note that scheduled deletion also applies to stopped clusters.

-You can set a cluster to auto-delete after an idle period.
+You can set a cluster to auto-delete after a defined idle period.

 Starting up a Dataproc cluster from the Workbench CLI